 Option 1: For our Church that we may grow in holiness by showing mercy and care to our global neighbors and safeguarding our common home, let us pray to the Lord....

-Option 2: For the children and youth of our parish that, with our help, they may learn creative alternatives to violence, let us pray to the Lord....
+Option 2: For the children and youth of our parish that, with our help, they may learn creative, let us pray to the Lord....

 Further Resources